Abdur-rahmaanJ/greenberry/README.md

 -   language : in the way python code is written so as to be more clear, efficient for example
 -   gui : either ide or others, add new functionalities or improve UX
 -   cli : improve cli experience, add new features
--   compiling engine : improve parser, add new areas of usage (of greenBerry, like on arduino? an electronics library?). also add support for approved new syntax
+-   compiling engine : improve parser, add new areas of usage (of greenberry, like on arduino? an electronics library?). also add support for approved new syntax
 -   website : improve website, update changelog (or implement changes to do this automatically)

 ## 🍂 python version